 Consider the description of Kastoori Kabab of the famous ITC Bukhara-

-The menu description beautifully paints a picture of tender pieces of boneless that have been pre-marinated and spiced and chargrilled hence.
-Words such as slow-roasted, pan seared etc add to the individuality of the dish.
+A restaurant menu description beautifully paints a picture of tender pieces of boneless that have been pre-marinated and spiced and chargrilled hence.
+Words such as slow-roasted, pan seared, etc add to the individuality of the dish.

 When you tell a story about how your special Biryani was enjoyed by the Nizams of Hyderabad or a little anecdote about the most popular item on your menu, you not only pique the interest of your customer, you also build your brand.